CodeForBaltimore/Learning-Resources/LearnToCode/JavaScript/JavaScript.md

 ## Beginners

-There is a wealth of knowledge on the internet for Learning JavaScript.
+There is a wealth of knowledge on the internet for learning JavaScript.
 The resources below only scratch the surface and are intended to get someone started that doesn't know where to begin.
-This is not a comprehensive list by any means, nor should it seen as requirements.
+This is not a comprehensive list by any means, nor should it be seen as requirements.
 Try each and see which one or ones, work well.
 Whether just learning web development or you are already skilled with HTML and CSS, these resources will provide a direction.

 ### [freeCodeCamp](https://www.freecodecamp.org)